jasongrimes/grimesit-mm/_pages/services.md

 Grimes IT specializes in web application development---building software applications that run on the World Wide Web.

-So what is "full stack" development?
+What is "full stack" development?
 Think of a web app as a collection of technology choices, layered or stacked together like bricks or a card deck.
 A full-stack developer works with all the technologies in the stack.